ruchikagoyal9900/hello-world/README.md

 # hello-world
 Hi People,
 Ruchika here,I like programming and exploring new things.
-I have a keen knowledge about some programming languages such as C,C++.
+I have a keen knowledge about some programming languages such as C,C++ and Python.